 Hoover worked from 1896-1914 as a Mining Engineer.
 During World War I, he headed the American Relief Committee which helped Americans stranded in Europe.
 He then was the head of the Commission for the Relief of Belgium and the American Relief Administration which sent out tons of food and supplies to Europe.
 He served as the U.S. Food Administrator (1917-18).
 He was involved in other war and peace efforts.
-From 1921-28 he served as the Secretary of Commerce for Presidents Harding and Coolidge.
+From 1921-28 he served as the Secretary of Commerce for Presidents Warren G. Harding and Calvin Coolidge.

 Becoming the President: